matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

-  o Persistent symbiosis and editing o and policy o And too little o Users muse use linearly o Btter to have a construct for this
+  o Persistent symbiosis and editing o and policy o And too little o Users must use linearly o Btter to have a construct for this
 ```